High precision heavy-boson-jet substructure with energy correlators: Conclusions and Outlook

 Looking ahead, the framework developed in this work opens several promising directions for future study.
 The simplicity and predictive power of energy correlators on colour-singlet decays make boosted $Z$ bosons an ideal laboratory for precision jet physics across collider environments, from the LHC and HL-LHC to future lepton colliders such as FCC-ee.
 Moreover, this work has explicitly identified the peaked feature that emerges in the spectrum of energy-correlator measurements on heavy jets as arising from a specific soft function, ensuring that it is amenable to high-precision calculation.
 Such peak features have also been proposed as a means to extract a precise measurement of the top-quark mass from boosted top-jet substructure.
 Extending the present analysis to these systems, as well as to higher-point energy correlators, therefore offers a clear path towards systematically improvable and experimentally robust probes of QCD dynamics in complex jet environments.

 \acknowledgments

-We thank authors of~\cite{fowardcite} who made us aware of their work as we completed this manuscript and for arranging for coordinated submissions.
-We thank Gregory Korchemsky for useful discussions.
+We thank authors of~\cite{Gao:2026xuq} who made us aware of their work as we completed this manuscript and for arranging for coordinated submissions.
+We thank Gregory Korchemsky and Kyle Lee for useful discussions.
+We thank Damiano Barcaro for spotting various typos and suggesting improvements.
 I.M. is supported by the DOE Early Career Award DE-SC0025581, and the Sloan Foundation.
 J.H. is supported by the Leverhulme Trust as an Early Career Fellow.
 S.S. would like to thank the UK Science and Technology Facilities Council (STFC) for the award of a studentship.
-AP is funded by the European Union (ERC, TOPMASS, 101165601).
+A.P. is funded by the European Union (ERC, TOPMASS, 101165601).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.